 EcoFlora Project

-The Denver EcoFlora Project is a collaboration between Denver Botanic Gardens, New York Botanical Garden, and the Institute of Museum and Library Services to engage citizen scientists with biodiversity in the Denver – Boulder metro area.
+The Denver EcoFlora Project is a collaboration between Denver Botanic Gardens, New York Botanical Garden, and the Institute of Museum and Library Services to engage community scientists with biodiversity in the Denver – Boulder metro area.

 Launched in 2020, the Denver EcoFlora Project has two main goals.
-First, to meaningfully engage citizens in observing, protecting and preserving the metro area’s native plant species and second, to assemble novel observations and data on the metro area’s flora to better inform policy decisions concerning land management and conservation strategies.
+First, to meaningfully engage the community in observing, protecting and preserving the metro area’s native plant species and second, to assemble novel observations and data on the metro area’s flora to better inform policy decisions concerning land management and conservation strategies.

 EcoFlora participants document biodiversity through iNaturalist.
 This application allows users to publish photos of a plant, animal, fungal or insect specimen with data on when and where it was observed.
 Using data previously published, iNaturalist will suggest an identification for the observation and other users will verify the identification or provide their own.
 Find iNaturalist trainings.